flyteorg/flytekit/plugins/flytekit-flyteinteractive/README.md

 # Flytekit FlyteInteractive Plugin

-> FlyteInteractive = Develop Flyte with the speed of flyteinteractiveg
+> FlyteInteractive = Develop Flyte with the speed of flying

 FlyteInteractive plugin provides users' favorite interface to develop and debug a flyte task interactively.
 We support vscode, jupyter (WIP), and neovim (WIP).